-A bad debt provision is a reserve that you build up over time against the future recognition of specific accounts receivable as being uncollectible.
-Thus, if a company has issued invoices for a total of $1 million to its customers in a given month, and has a historical experience of 5% bad debts on its billings, it would be justified in creating a bad debt provision for $50,000 (which is 5% of $1 million).
+A bad debt provision is a reserve against the future recognition of certain accounts receivable as being uncollectible.
+For example, if a company has issued invoices for a total of $1 million to its customers in a given month, and has a historical experience of 5% bad debts on its billings, it would be justified in creating a bad debt provision for $50,000 (which is 5% of $1 million).

-It is impossible to know the exact amount of bad debts that will occur at some point in the future from the current account receivable, so it is entirely normal to continually readjust the bad debt provision, as you gain a greater understanding of how collectible the accounts receivable really are.
+It is impossible to know the exact amount of bad debts that will occur at some point in the future from the current accounts receivable, so it is normal to continually re-adjust the bad debt provision, as you gain a greater understanding of how collectible the accounts receivable really are.
 These adjustments may lead to future increases or decreases in the bad debt expense.
-Since these adjustments can be viewed as a means of manipulating a company's reported profits, you should fully document your reasons for making the adjustments.
+Since these adjustments can be viewed as a means of manipulating a company's reported profits, you should fully document the reasons for making the adjustments.

-You would create a bad debt provision with a debit to the bad debt expense account, and a credit to the bad debt provision account.
+A bad debt provision is created with a debit to the bad debt expense account and a credit to the bad debt provision account.
 The bad debt provision account is an accounts receivable contra account, which means that it contains a balance that is the reverse of the normal debit balance found in the associated accounts receivable account.
-Later, when a specific invoice is found to be uncollectible, you create a credit memo in the accounting software for the amount of the invoice that is uncollectible.
+Later, when a specific invoice is found to be uncollectible, create a credit memo in the accounting software for the amount of the invoice that is uncollectible.
 The credit memo reduces the bad debt provision account with a debit, and reduces the accounts receivable account with a credit.
 Thus, the initial creation of the bad debt provision creates an expense, while the later reduction of the bad debt provision against the accounts receivable balance is merely a reduction in offsetting accounts on the balance sheet, with no further impact on the income statement.

 A bad debt provision is also known as the allowance for doubtful accounts, the allowance for uncollectible accounts, or the allowance for bad debts.